matuteiglesias/journal/content/Dev/2023-09-24_Debugged_NaN_values_in_Afrobarometer_data.md

 ## 📅 2023-09-24 — Session: Debugged NaN values in Afrobarometer data

 **🕒 00:15–00:35**
-**🏷️ Labels**: data_processing, Python, R, Afrobarometer, NaN, datetime
+**🏷️ Labels**: Data_Processing, Python, R, Afrobarometer, Nan, Datetime
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to identify and resolve NaN values in the datetime column of Afrobarometer datasets and ensure proper [[data processing]] using both R and [[Python]].
+The primary goal of this session was to identify and resolve NaN values in the datetime column of Afrobarometer datasets and ensure proper data processing using both R and [[Python]].

 ### Key Activities
 - **[[Debugging]] NaN Values**: A systematic approach was outlined to identify and resolve NaN values in the datetime column of Afrobarometer datasets.
 This involved loading data and creating a comprehensive covariate data frame.